dmuenz/KeepWiFiOn/README.md

 There is usually a delay of at least a couple seconds between turning Wi-Fi off and the computer freezing, so KeepWiFiOn should have enough time to get in there and save your computer.

+KeepWiFiOn is only a band-aid solution, as it does not fix the underlying issue of why turning Wi-Fi off freezes the computer for some users.
+Perhaps only Apple can address that, but in the meantime KeepWiFiOn can spare you some frustration.

 ## Installation

 #### Option 1 (simplest):